Grantimus9/slackreactions/README.md

 ## Take it for a Spin!

 Collect these ENV variables then click the Deploy to Heroku button below.
-You'll be prompted for the variables then it will be live.
+Heroku will prompt you for them.
 * google_client_id:
 * google_client_secret:
 * s3_key_id: